Yu-Group/covid19-severity-prediction/data_new/readme.md

         - **dhdsp_stroke**: stroke mortality rates from CDC DHDSP
         - **ihme_respiratory**: chronic respiratory disease mortality rates from IHME
         - **medicare_chronic**: Medicare claims data for 21 chronic conditions
-        - **nhs_mortality**: overall mortality rates for each county from National Center for Health Statistics
+        - **nchs_mortality**: overall mortality rates for each county from National Center for Health Statistics
-        - **dss_diabetes**: diagnosed diabetes in each county from CDC USDSS
+        - **usdss_diabetes**: diagnosed diabetes in each county from CDC USDSS

     - **Social Distancing and Mobility/Miscellaneous**
         - **unacast_mobility**: county-level estimates of the change in mobility from pre-COVID-19 baseline from Unacast (private data)